PepeTapia/362group2/README.md

 - added REST API (get/post)
 - Merged Ramiro's and Erik's Code

+Ramiro:
+- Changed the old navigation bars on all the pages to make it consisten with the navigation bar found on the landing page.
+-  added a sidenav to navigate through the website once the user logged in
+-  Debugged the code to make the new navbar fit with 0 issues.
+-  Started work on PDF preview by trying to reuse the image preview code, but didn’t have time to finish.

 ### Results
 This is our final iteration.
 While we did not finish everything entirely, the product works and runs well.